rhroyston/HTML5/README.md

 ## Installation

 Paste it in a text editor and save as .html.
+Open file in a web browser.

 ## API Reference